Timothyolubiyi/argocd-examples-deploy/command.md

 # To get Credentials to login
-# The usernemae is admin but use the below to get the passowrd
+# The username is admin but use the below to get the passowrd

-kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d      ## On different terminal ##

 ## or another method